FnanB/compSys-e2018-pub/material/181203_application_layer_http/exercises.md

 We will be using the packet sniffer tool Wireshark to visualize the networking protocols in action.

-* Do the following [Wireshark labs](https://www-net.cs.umass.edu/wireshark-labs/) on "Getting Started".
+* Do the [Wireshark lab](https://www-net.cs.umass.edu/wireshark-labs/) on "Getting Started".